mythicdisaster/mythicdisaster/README.md

 ✦•┈๑⋅⋯⋯⋅๑┈•✦

-fandoms: sth/sonic.exe/sonic originals, fnaf, deltarune, dandy's world, slopsaken, ppt, jjba, vocaloids, dod, grace, sinister minds, blocktales, phighting!, femtanyl, bad things, crashbox, tfc, and SO many more bro

-other stuff that needs to be said uh

-my name is Blaze but i usually go by Blaire and Razzmatazz

-uhhhhhhhhhh c+h at anytime unless the person i'm cuddling with says no
+c+h at anytime unless the person i'm cuddling with says no

 any ships EXCEPT the obvious ones